ManifestJW/MKMinus-Patcher/README.md

 ## Credits Go Out To

 - ZPL for Retro Rewind and Custom Tracks
-- KappaUSA for the Custom Character Textures
+- KappaASA for the Custom Character Textures
 - Glitch_Wuz_H3R3 for Celebi
 - ALE for Super Sonic
 - Numerosity for Tour Singapore Speedway